-My first experience years ago with Christopher Marlowe was being cast in a minor role as an adapted version of the character Calyphas in Tamburlaine the Great (I played a lot of boys back then! lol)
+My first experience years ago with Christopher Marlowe was being cast in a minor role as an adapted version of the character Calyphas in Tamburlaine the Great (I played a lot of boys back then.)

 Christopher Marlowe was a revolutionary author.
 He died under mysterious circumstances at just 29 years old but he left behind a handful of plays that changed the course of English Theater.

-This Doctor Faustus is very good by all measure.
+This Doctor Faustus by Independent Shakespeare is very good by all measure.
 It didn’t come across as some weirdly half-baked high school production and I actually learned something about the human condition.

 Most worth a small commitment to this piece is in the end, the poetic line, thankfully, wonderfully accessible and absolutely impactful in every way.